Prakshal0809/gwas-snp-search/DEPLOYMENT.md

 - **Shared CPU** (good for our use case)

 ### Chrome Installation:
-- The `build.sh` script installs Chrome and ChromeDriver
+- Chrome and ChromeDriver are installed automatically by webdriver-manager
-- This is required for Selenium web scraping
+- No manual installation required
-- First deployment takes longer due to Chrome installation
+- First deployment is faster and more reliable

 ### File Storage:
 - Files are stored temporarily on Render